 What are the four pillars of a successful omnichannel strategy?

 Before we get into ways to create your omnichannel strategy, it’s important to understand the elements that can help you give customers what they expect while also providing opportunities to charm and surprise them.

 Here are four distinct pillars of a successful omnichannel approach:

 Sales: Your sales strategy directly influences your omnichannel strategy and can help you prioritize the channels that make the most sense for your audience.

-Marketing: You don’t want your marketing messages to look different across your different channels.
+Marketing: You want your marketing messages to look consistent across your different channels.
 A unified omnichannel marketing strategy can help your customers feel connected to your brand on each channel you show up on.

-Fulfillment and Logistics: Whether it’s a meal or a product, order fulfillment is the only way to get customers what they bought from you.
-It’s also an important part of the omnichannel experience and can help you reinforce your brand promise on the last leg of the journey.
+Fulfillment and logistics: Whether it’s a meal or a product, order fulfillment is the only way to get customers what they bought from you.
+It’s an important part of the omnichannel experience and can help you reinforce your brand promise on the last leg of the journey.

-Operations: You can’t do omnichannel without a system that ties all of your channels together.
+Operations: To do omnichannel well, you need a system that ties all of your channels together.
 Square can help you turn your omnichannel ideas into reality with integrated tools that work together.